Tucson Presidio museum

 Program 3: Museum in a Box

-Contact our Curator of Public History, Ginger Thompson, at gingert@tucsonpresidio.com
+Contact Ginger Thompson, at gingert@tucsonpresidio.com

-In this program, you can rent an activity box that will have a teacher packet, materials, and the supplies for the registered number of children (up to 30).
-Some kits require some items to be supplied by the school.
+In this program, you can rent an activity box that will have a teacher packet and specific supplies for up to 30 children.
+Some kits require some items to be supplied by the school/group.
 Provided directions will help teachers/parents to run an activity with their participants.
 Two box themes are available.
-Theme 1 is conducted without Presidio Museum staff interaction and teachers can choose the kit(s) they would like to check out.
-Theme 2:Historic Hats of Arizona REQUIRES an in-person presentation when the box is delivered.
+Theme1 is conducted without Presidio Museum staff interaction and teachers can choose the kit(s) they would like to check out.
+Theme 2: Historic Hats of Arizona REQUIRES an in-person presentation when the box is delivered.
 Both themes must be scheduled in advance.

 Theme 1: A Day in the Life of A Presidio Child